10 Quick and Easy Decluttering Ideas

 7. Vases

 I know this seems random, but most of my clients seem to have an unlimited number of flower vases.
-And, hey, I think it’s great if your hubby surprise you with flowers frequently.
+And, hey, I think it’s great if your hubby surprises you with flowers frequently.
 But do you really need ALL of those generic vases from the florist?
 Keep the ones you’ll use and donate the rest.

-8. Toiletries, makeup and grooming products.
+8. Toiletries, makeup, and grooming products

 Decluttering these items will free up loads of space in your bathroom.
-Do you use everything you have in the drawers, medicine cabinet and under the sink?
+Do you use everything you have in the drawers, medicine cabinet, and under the sink?
 Probably not.
 Toss out old makeup and makeup brushes, old hairbrushes and combs, hair/face/body products you don’t really like, old toothbrushes, broken hair ties and accessories, old nail polish, product samples you tore out of magazines or picked up at the cosmetic counter but probably won’t use.

-9. Expired vitamins and medication.
+9. Expired vitamins and medication

-I have some clients who are all about pushing expiration dates to the max, and others who wouldn’t dream of taking a vitamin that expired last month.
+I have some clients who are all about pushing expiration dates to the max and others who wouldn’t dream of taking a vitamin that expired last month.
 Do what feels right for you, but declutter those pills and bottles!

-10. Toys.
+10. Toys

 You know which toys your kids play with.
-But you can clear out the ones they don’t use regularly, have missing pieces or are broken.
+But you can clear out the ones they don’t use regularly, have missing pieces, or are broken.
 Donate toys still in good condition and toss the rest.
-Not only have you decluttered a big category, but you’ve just made it easier for you and your kids to pick up at the end of the day. ?
+Not only have you decluttered a big category, but you’ve just made it easier for you and your kids to pick up at the end of the day.

 These 10 categories should be a piece of cake for you to declutter.
 You don’t have to tackle all 10 at once.
-Hopefully none of them are emotionally charged so you can get through them quickly.
+Hopefully, none of them are emotionally charged so you can get through them quickly.

 And, as always, if you find yourself needing help and motivation, give me a call!